Holta

-Holta is a small farming village in the municipality of Strand in Rogaland county, Norway.
-The farm is situated on the northern hills overlooking the lake Bjørheimsvatn.
-It is approximately 9 km northeast of the village of Tau and about 4 km south of the village of Fiskå.
+Holta is a small farming village in Strand Municipality in Rogaland county, Norway.
+The farm is situated on the northern hills overlooking the lake Bjørheimsvatnet.
+The village is approximately 9 km northeast of the village of Tau and about 4 km south of the village of Fiskå.
 The city of Stavanger lies about 25 km southwest of Holta (via the Ryfylke Tunnel that goes under a large fjord).

 On 9 August 1961, the Holtaheia Accident took place as a Vickers VC.1 Viking passenger aeroplane, G-AHPM operated by Cunard Eagle Airways, transporting schoolboys from The Archbishop Lanfranc School in Thornton Heath, London, crashed into the mountainside above the farm (Holtaheia).
-A total of 34 students, two teachers and three crew members were killed.
+A total of 34 students, two teachers, and three crew members were killed.